-Thirdly, if you are finding adults throughout the whole house and are not sure just where to start treating, use some PERMETHRIN applied in one of our PUMP SPRAYERS.
-This product has no odor, is easy to mix and spray and will knock down any larva quickly.
-Treat all baseboards throughout the living area of the home and be sure to spray high in unfinished basements and garage areas where eggs will assuredly be laid.
-Permethrin will last 2-4 weeks and provide a residual so that emerging larva will die off instead of seeking food on which to feed.
-Remember, pet food, grass seed, bird seed and other not food stuff not for human consumption may all serve to feed any population of Warehouse Beetles so it is imperative to address all areas where any such items may be stored.
+Be sure to spray all the rooms focusing on carpets and baseboards.
+And don’t ignore garages or basements.
+These are all prime locations for eggs to be laid.
+Bithor will remain active for 2-4 weeks per treatment so that emerging larva will die instead of seeking food.
+This is important for long term control.
+Remember, pet food, grass seed, bird seed and other not food stuff not for human consumption may all serve to feed any population of Warehouse Beetles so it is imperative to address all areas where any such food items may be stored.

-Once you have identified key areas to treat, Warehouse beetle control will be easy to achieve by setting out Traps and treating with Dforce Aerosol.
-If you have activity throughout the whole house, apply Permethrin to any room by spraying it along baseboards and treat with the aerosol in cracks and crevices like molding, windows and doors.
+Once you know the key areas to treat, Warehouse beetle control will be easy to achieve by setting out Traps and treating with FS MP Aerosol.
+If you have activity throughout the whole house, apply Bithor to all rooms by spraying it along baseboards and treat with the aerosol in cracks and crevices like molding, windows and doors.
 Combining the traps and the treatment will help to break the Warehouse Beetle cycle so you can effectively kill off local populations and help to prevent future outbreaks.